-Pupils' misdemeanours are recorded as Misconduct Marks on PARS.
-The member of staff informs the pupil, in each instance, the reason why the Misconduct Mark has been issued.
+Pupils' misdemeanours are recorded as Misconduct Marks on PARS and the member of staff informs the pupil why the Misconduct Mark has been issued.
 Parents are automatically sent an email notification of each Misconduct Mark and are able to view the log and reason on the Parent Portal (Insight).